 The purpose of this section is to classify the acres you reported in section 1, item 4, by principal use in 1978.
-Do not include any acres you rented TO others (reported in section 1, item 3.)
+Do not include any acres you rented TO others (reported in section 1, item 3).

-Land Used for Multiple Purposes - If part of your land was used for more than one purpose in 1978, report that land on the line for the first use listed, and NOT on the line for the second use.
-For example, if you plowed under a cover crop, and planted and harvested a grain crop, report the land in item 2a, "Harvested," and NOT in item 2c "Cropland used for cover crop, legumes, ... etc."
+Land Used for Multiple Purposes - If part of your land was used for more than one purpose in 1978, report that land on the line for the use first listed, and NOT on the line for the second use.
+For example, if you plowed under a cover crop, and planted and harvested a grain crop, report the land in item 2a, "Cropland harvested," but NOT as "Cropland used for cover crop, legumes, . . etc." [item 2c).

-Double Cropping - If more than one crop was harvested from the same land in 1978, report that land only ONCE in item 2a "Harvested."
+Double Cropping - When more than one crop was harvested from the same land in 1978, report that land only ONCE as "Cropland Harvested," item 2a of this section.

-Interplanted Crops - If you interplanted crops, such as cotton in an orchard, report the total land used for both crops only ONCE in item 2a, "Harvested," even though you reported the acres of each crop in sections 2 and 4.
+Interplanted Crops - If you interplanted crops, such as vegetables in an orchard, report the total land used for both crops only ONCE, as "Cropland Harvested," in item 2a.

-Sections 12-16 - LIVESTOCK AND POULTRY Animals and Poultry to be included in the Report - Report all animals and poultry expected to be on this place on December 31, 1978 owned by you or kept by you for others.
-Include animals on unfenced land, grazing on National Forest land, or on grazing district land or cooperative grazing association land, or rangeland administered by the Bureau of Land Management on a per-head or lease basis (such as on wheat pasture).
+Section 12-16 - LIVESTOCK AND POULTRY Animals and Poultry to be Included in the Report Heport all animals and poultry on the place on December 31, 1978.
+Include all owned by you and any kept by you for others.
+Include animals on unfenced land, on National Forest land, on district land or cooperative grazing association land, or on rangeland administered by the Bureau of Land Management on a per-head or lease basic (such as on wheat pasture).
 Include poultry (broilers, layers, turkeys, etc.) fed under contract on "This Place."
-Include livestock and poultry kept on this place even though for your own home use, F.F.A. projects, 4-H project, etc., regardless of how few.
+Include livestock and poultry kept on this place for home use, 4H projects, 4H projects, 4H projects, 4H projects, 4H projects, 4H projects, 6H proje

-Number Sold - Report all animals and poultry that were or are expected to be sold or removed from this place, including those sold for a landlord or given to a landlord as his share or to others in trade or in payment for goods and services.
-Include animals of all ages without regard to ownership or who shared in the receipts as long as the animals were located on the place 30 days or more and were or are expected to be sold or removed from the place in 1978.
+Number sold - Report all animals and poultry sold or removed from this place including those sold for a landlord or given to a landlord as his share or to others in trade or in payment for goods and services.
+Include animals of all ages without regard to ownership or who shared in the receipts if the animals were located on the place 30 days or more and were sold or removed from the place in 1978.

-Seles from Contract and Custom Feeding Operations - Include animals and poultry (including poultry under contract) fed on this place on a contract or custom basis if they were or are expected to be sold or removed from this place in 1978.
+Sales from Contract and Custom Feeding Operations - Include animals and poultry (including poultry under contract) fed on this place on a contract or custom basis if they were removed from the place in 1978.

-Value of Sales - Be sure to report the total gross value of sales of animals and poultry without deducting cost of feed, cost of livestock purchased, cost of hauling and selling, etc. If the sales price or value is not known, give your best estimate of their value when they left this place.
+Value of Sales - Be sure to report the total gross value of sales of animals and poultry without deducting cost of feed, cost of livestock purchased, cost of hauling and selling, etc. If the sale price or value is not known, give your best estimate of their value when they left this place.